-In light of surveillance findings in mink which suggest genetic/antigenic drift of SARS-CoV-2 and amplification of virus, following introduction to mink from humans, the OIE has decided to publish draft guidance on reducing the risk of spillover from humans to domestic animals.
+In light of recent surveillance findings in mink which suggest genetic/antigenic drift of SARS-CoV-2, following introduction to mink from humans, the OIE has decided to publish draft guidance on reducing the risk of spillover from humans to domestic animals.

 The OIE encourages countries to promote these risk reduction strategies and to monitor susceptible animal species for SARS-CoV-2 infection.